 Ocean acidification may have serious impacts on coral reefs and associated ecosystems.
-Coral reefs are in danger of being exposed to marginal conditions ( $\Omega{arag}$ values between 3-3.5) or extremely marginal conditions ( $\Omega{arag}$ values below 3) almost everywhere by as early as 2050 (Kleypas et al., 1999; Guinotte et al., 2003; Langdon et al., 2005; Hoegh-Guldberg et al., 2007) causing substantial changes in species composition and in the dynamics of coral and other reef communities (Kuffner et al., 2008; Guinotte and Fabry, 2008; Doney et al., 2009).
+Coral reefs are in danger of being exposed to marginal conditions ( $\Omega{arag}$ values between 3-3.5) or extremely marginal conditions ( $\Omega{arag}$ values below 3) almost everywhere by as early as 2050 (Kleypas et al. 1999, Guinotte et al. 2003, Langdon and Atkinson 2005, Hoegh-Guldberg et al. 2007), causing substantial changes in species composition and in the dynamics of coral and other reef communities (Kuffner et al. 2008, Guinotte and Fabry 2008, Doney et al. 2009).
 Similarly, marine plankton are also vulnerable (Riebesell et al. 2000), presumably with ripple effects up the food chain.
 Ocean acidification and warming combine and interact to decrease the productivity in coral reefs (Anthony et al. 2008), reinforcing the notion that multiple stressors on coral reefs often combine to have negative effects that are well beyond those expected from any single stressor (Bellwood et al. 2004).

-While the threshold for aragonite saturation is easy to define and quantify, significant questions remain as to how far from this threshold the boundary value should be set.
-Combining estimates of the point at which calcification rates begin to be affected substantially, the values of aragonite saturation state at which conditions for corals go from adequate to marginal, and the point at which surface waters at high latitudes begin to approach aragonite under-saturation, suggest a placement of the ocean acidification boundary well away from the aragonite saturation state at dissolution ( $\Omega{arag} = 1$ ).
-As a first estimate, we propose a planetary boundary where oceanic aragonite saturation state is maintained at 80 % or higher of the average global pre-industrial surface seawater $\Omega{arag}$ of 3.44.
-Recognizing that carbonate chemistry can be variable over diel and seasonal timescales (Tyrrell et al., 2008; Feely et al., 2008; Miller et al., 2009), we suggest that the typical diel and seasonal range of values of aragonite saturation state be incorporated into this boundary (i.e., > 80% of\the average surface ocean, preindustrial aragonite saturation state +/- diel and seasonal variability).
-The major rationale behind this subjective value is twofold: to keep high-latitude surface waters above aragonite under-saturation and to ensure adequate conditions for most coral systems.
+Although the threshold for aragonite saturation is easy to define and quantify, significant questions remain as to how far from this threshold the boundary value should be set.
+Combining estimates of the point at which calcification rates begin to be affected substantially, the values of aragonite saturation state at which conditions for corals go from adequate to marginal, and the point at which surface waters at high latitudes begin to approach aragonite undersaturation suggests a placement of the ocean acidification boundary well away from the aragonite saturation state at dissolution ( $\Omega{arag} =$ 1).
+As a first estimate, we propose a planetary boundary where oceanic aragonite saturation state is maintained at 80% or higher of the average global pre-industrial surface seawater $\Omega{arag}$ of 3.44.
+Recognizing that carbonate chemistry can be variable over diel and seasonal timescales (Tyrrell et al. 2008, Feely et al. 2008, Miller et al. 2009), we suggest that the typical diel and seasonal range of values of aragonite saturation state be incorporated into this boundary (i.e.,>80% of the average surface ocean, pre-industrial aragonite saturation state $\pm$ diel and seasonal variability).
+The major rationale behind this subjective value is twofold: to keep high-latitude surface waters above aragonite undersaturation and to ensure adequate conditions for most coral systems.